-How to DIY your wedding calligraphy isn’t just all about the style because how you can elevate the style and effect of it is by using appropriate pens.
+How to DIY your wedding calligraphy isn’t just all about the style because you can elevate the style and effect of it by using appropriate pens.
 You can find calligraphy packs easily at Michaels.
-Getting a pack is great, so you can play around with the pens’ thickness and find what your preference is.
-Using a set will most likely help you uncover other styles that you might not have considered in the beginning – like maybe adding some flourishes, etc.
+Getting a pack is great, so you can play around with the pens’ thickness and find your preference.
+Using a set will most likely help you uncover other styles that you might not have considered initially – like maybe adding some flourishes, etc.

 Prep the line guides

 Now we’re getting a little serious.
 Prep line guides to get your practice game stronger.
 You can use very light pencils so you can easily erase them after.

 DIY-ing your wedding calligraphy is not an easy feat.
 Just figuring out how to and practicing is already hard on its own.
 So if this is your first time attempting this, be gentle and patient with yourself.
 Take your time.
 Enjoy the process.
 Repetition is key to get those strokes going.
 Remember, this is your handwriting still; it won’t look like the fonts that you download.
 You only used those fonts as a guide.
 Your handwriting is original, and no other font will look like it.

 The hack / “easier” way

 If you’ve tried and you feel like it’s probably a little too much for you.
 The hack to an easy version of how to DIY your wedding calligraphy is to try doing just the MONOGRAM! (you and your partner’s initials!)

 Once you feel that your “masterpiece monogram” is ready, you can use Canva if you are looking to DIY your wedding stationery and add your monogram to a design of your choice!